canonical/go-dqlite/README.md

 -----

-In order to use the go-dqlite package in your application, you'll need to have the [dqlite](https://github.com/canonical/dqlite) C library installed on your system, along with its dependencies.
+In order to use the go-dqlite package in your application, you'll need to have the [dqlite][dqlite] C library installed on your system, along with its dependencies.

-By default, go-dqlite's `client` module supports storing a cache of the cluster's state in a SQLite database, locally on each cluster member.
-(This is not to be confused with any SQLite databases that are managed by dqlite.)
-In order to do this, it imports https://github.com/mattn/go-sqlite3, and so you can use the `libsqlite3` build tag to control whether go-sqlite3 links to a system libsqlite3 or builds its own.
-You can also disable support for SQLite node stores entirely with the `nosqlite3` build tag (unique to go-dqlite).
-If you pass this tag, your application will not link *directly* to libsqlite3 (but it will still link it *indirectly* via libdqlite, unless you've dropped the sqlite3.c amalgamation into the dqlite build).
+go-dqlite can use the [go-sqlite3][go-sqlite3] package to store some information about the cluster locally on each node in a SQLite database file.
+Pass `-tags libsqlite3` when building go-dqlite to request that go-sqlite3 link to your system's libsqlite3, instead of building its own.
+Alternatively, pass `-tags nosqlite3` to disable the go-sqlite3 dependency; go-dqlite can store the same information in YAML files instead.

 Documentation
 -------------

-The documentation for this package can be found on [pkg.go.dev](https://pkg.go.dev/github.com/canonical/go-dqlite).
+The documentation for this package can be found on [pkg.go.dev][godoc].

 Demo
 ----